PoliticalGraveyard.com

 Spencer, Arthur C. — of Portland, Multnomah County, Ore.
 Republican.
 Alternate delegate to Republican National Convention from Oregon, 1916.
 Burial location unknown.

 Spencer, Arthur E. — of Michigan.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 7th District, 1946.
+Candidate for U.S. Representative from Michigan 7th District, 1946.
 Presumed deceased.
 Burial location unknown.

 Spencer, Arthur H. — of Joplin, Jasper County, Mo.
 Republican.
 Delegate to Republican National Convention from Missouri, 1900.
 Burial location unknown.